BBO-repo/ros-exercise/README.md

 I've used this recursion to compute the covariance.
 Noting that ground truth and odometry need to be synchronized, I've reused my `odo-sync` package to build the `cov-est` (**cov**ariance-**est**imator) package adding the recursion computation in the synchronization callback function and then publishing the covariance estimation in the topic `/cov_est/covariance`.

+This `cov-est` package is completed but has not been thoroughly tested.
+The code can be browsed and its notable part is in [CovEstNode::callback](https://github.com/BBO-repo/ros-exercise/blob/8741a87d28090c298b91694f61e513aad7d33524/package/cov-est/src/CovEstNode.cpp#L43C6-L43C26) function that implements the above mentinonned recursion.
+Due to lack of time I unfortunately had to let it as it is.<br>

 Note:
-+ As an improvment, this covariance estimated value could be display in RViz in real-time with the [jsk_rviz_plugins](https://github.com/jsk-ros-pkg/jsk_visualization) package with the [text overlay](https://jsk-visualization.readthedocs.io/en/latest/jsk_rviz_plugins/plugins/string.html).
++ Covariances are published through `std_msgs::Float64` value, but the next step would have be to display in RViz in real-time the estimated covariances with the [jsk_rviz_plugins](https://github.com/jsk-ros-pkg/jsk_visualization) package using the [text overlay](https://jsk-visualization.readthedocs.io/en/latest/jsk_rviz_plugins/plugins/string.html).

+### 9. How to reproduce the results.
+To reproduce the results you can clone this repository and follow the steps in this video.